AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-11-Selenium_Project_from_scratch.md

   - Page Object Model
 ---

-Finally I finished the base of the Selenium project.
+Finally, I finished the base of the Selenium project.
 It's a sample project presenting my way of creating a suite of automated tests.

 <!--more-->